Sample Appeal Letter from Surgeon/Patient to Insurance Provider

 Dear Insurance Provider (insert name of insurance provider contact),

 I am appealing your decision for denying my medically needed weight-loss surgery.
 My height and weight are (height) (weight) and my BMI is (BMI).
 As statistics show and as medical doctors, you must be aware that diet and exercise help, but as a long term resolution to permanent weight-loss only 5 percent of people succeed.
-I am well aware of the risks with this surgery, but I believe the risks of being severely obese outweigh the risks of surgery.
+I am well aware of the risks with this surgery, but I believe the risks of being affected by obesity outweigh the risks of surgery.

 I am (age)-years-old and have been overweight since I was about (age)-years-old.
 I have been on diets my whole life, having some success, but would always gain the weight back I lost, plus more.
 I will list the diets I have been on, but never kept any documentation because I could not have known at the time the insurance company would require it.
 Nor did I know that until this fairly new surgery even became an option for me, I would have to document weight-loss before getting the surgery.